 Planning for the Future

-Ramsey County Solid Waste Master Plan
+Ramsey County Solid Waste Management Master Plan

-The Ramsey County Solid Waste Master Plan guides how we reduce waste, increase recycling and divert waste from landfills.
-The Master Plan outlines how we work with residents, businesses and partners to meet these state and county goals.
+The Master Plan guides how we reduce waste, increase recycling and divert waste from landfills and outlines how we work with residents, businesses and partners to meet state and county goals.